Important Information About Our Business

 We may disclose your personal information to:

-We do not disclose personal information without your consent unless required by law.
+Except as described above, we will not disclose your personal information without your written or oral consent, unless we are required to do so by applicable law.

 Protecting Your Information

-We take all reasonable steps to protect your personal information from loss, unauthorised access, or misuse.
-Our software is regularly audited to ensure it meets security standards.
-All data is encrypted during transfer and storage and can only be accessed via secure network connections.
+We will take reasonable steps to keep your personal information safe from loss, unauthorised activity, or other misuse.
+Our software is subject to audits to ensure it is continuing to meet security requirements.
+All data handled in our software is encrypted in transit and during storage and can only be accessed over secure network connections.

 Storing Personal Information

-In some cases, data may be stored on-premise at our Whangārei (11 James Street) or Wellsford (115 Harataua Road) offices if collected outside of our software systems.
+Data will sometimes be held on premises at our offices in Whangārei (11 James Street) or Wellsford (115 Harataua Road) if it is provided to us outside of our software.

 Accessing and Correcting Your Information